AnmolVerma404/Microservices-with-Node-JS-and-React/README.md

     - By Error I mean, typo and Object name error which JS return *undefined*.
     - In TS we can solve one of this issue by using *interface*.
     - **Interface** in TS is like defining how our object will look like i.e. it's structure and data-type, it's more like defining schema in moongose.
 And after getting the file from fetch/anywhere we can write `as <structure name>`, this will check for any typos and wrong data type.
+  - A good way to throw a error is using Abstract classes, and checking if the current incoming object have same properties as the class, if it is them you throw custom error.
+No no need to handle millions of cases!.